BlockchainCommons/law-and-advocacy/Docs/model-law/digital-law-framework.md

 - Cryptographically Verifiable Records Act
 - Digital Identity Recognition Act

 While the acts build upon each other, states have flexibility in adoption.
-The Cryptographic Secret Protection Act serves as the foundation, establishing key definitions and standards for all cryptographic systems.
-States seeking minimal implementation should begin with the Secret Protection Act and the Verifiable Records Act, as these primarily guide courts rather than create new governance structures.
+The Cryptographic Secret Protection Act serves as the foundation, establishing core definitions and standards for all cryptographic systems.
+States seeking minimal implementation should begin with the Secret Protection Act and the Verifiable Records Act, as those primarily guide courts rather than creating new governance structures.

 ---